35 Engaging Five Senses Activities Kids Love

 22. Stroll down a sensory walk

-Fill up a series of plastic tubs with different items like beads, sand, shaving cream, and more.
-Then let kids take a walk through them, experiencing all the different sensations.
+Fill up a series of plastic tubs with different items like beads, sand, shaving cream, water and more.
+Next, line the bins up and have kids line up, single file, and take a walk through the bins, one at a time, experiencing all the different sensations.

 23. Build a texture board